RedisAI/RedisAI/docs/commands.md

 ## AI.INFO
 The **`AI.INFO`** command returns information about the execution a model or a script.

-Runtime information is collected each time that [`AI.MODELRUN`](#aimodelrun) or [`AI.SCRIPTRUN`]|(#aiscriptrun) is called.
+Runtime information is collected each time that [`AI.MODELRUN`](#aimodelrun) or [`AI.SCRIPTRUN`](#aiscriptrun) is called.
 The information is stored locally by the executing RedisAI engine, so when deployed in a cluster each shard stores its own runtime information.

 **Redis API**